 on the situation in Scotland which is similar to NZ.

 What is happening in NZ

 Closer to home NZ’s Rainbow organisations have been handsomely funded by governments for years to go into schools and teach gender identity ideology in a supposedly compassionate and curriculum-aligned course to entire classes and also to teachers and parents / carers.

 Many NZ schools are allowing children to transition in the classroom (including dress / name changes /preferred pronouns).
-In NZ this is allowed through trade union codes of practice, by advisory materials prepared for the Ministry of Education as well as more ideological materials available from organisations like “Inside Out” who have been given extensive funding to extend their influence with children and young people, teachers and boards of governors.
+In NZ this is allowed through trade union codes of practice, by advisory materials prepared for the Ministry of Education as well as more ideological materials available from organisations like “Inside Out” who have been given extensive funding to extend their influence with children and young people, teachers and boards of governors including through paid training courses.
 In the UK such approaches are sometimes carried out while keeping the information from parents and there is evidence that the advice in NZ to teachers is the same.

 In addition New Zealands’ public health system is tied to an extreme form of “support” to any child presenting with gender identity concerns through a recently published Guideline.
 An “affirmative only” approach often leads inexorably to social transition for even very young children and later on to puberty blockers .
 Puberty blockers are being promoted by the Ministry of Health as safe, fully reversible and providing time to decide whether to continue with a gender transition.
 But research shows not only that there are negative mental and physical health outcomes of using puberty blockers but that most young people will not desist as they mostly would have done without them.